 Summer is great for focusing on the exterior of your home, including your lawn and garden.

 - Garage – maintaining your garage should be your summer ritual.
-Start by oiling garage-door opener, chain, and all door hinges.
+Start by oiling the garage door opener, chain, and all door hinges.
 Then clean all the dust thoroughly and throw away all the items you don’t anymore.
-Keeping your garage clean will definitely extend its life.
+Keeping your garage clean will extend its life.

 - Plumbing – inspect your plumbing for leaks, including all faucets and toilets.
-If you notice that your water pressure is low, it is very likely that the aerator is the culprit.
-Luckily, it is very easy to fix it.
+If you notice that your water pressure is low, the aerator is likely the culprit.
+Luckily, it is effortless to fix it.

-- Vents – check all the exhaust vents on the outside of your home, including your clean dryer vent.
+- Vents – check all the exhaust vents outside your home, including your clean dryer vent.
 While the dryer is running, see if the exhaust is coming out.
 It should smell like fresh laundry.
-If you don’t notice much exhaust check for blockages or call a professional.
+If you don’t notice much exhaust, check for blockages or call a professional.

-Fall is the season during which you should finish all the tasks you didn’t have the time for so you could get your home ready for winter.
-Rain, snow, and cold weather can cause significant damage so make sure you are prepared.
+Fall is the season during which you should finish all the tasks you didn’t have the time for so you can get your home ready for winter.
+Rain, snow, and cold weather can cause significant damage, so make sure you are prepared.

 - HVAC system – one of the first things you should do is get your HVAC system ready for winter.
 Get it inspected by a professional and service your furnace if necessary.
 Make sure that none of the heating vents are blocked by furniture.
 Also, don’t forget to inspect fireplaces if you have any.

-- Hot water heater – flush hot water heater to make it more efficient and prolong its life.
+- Water heater – flush hot water heater to make it more efficient and prolong its life.